Eddie Rosario Preview, Player Props: Braves vs. Giants

 Eddie Rosario At The Plate

-- Rosario has driven home a run in 31 games this season (28.4%), including more than one RBI in 15.6% of his games and producing three or more of his team's runs on eight occasions..
+- Rosario has had at least one RBI in 28.8% of his games this year (32 of 111), with two or more RBI 18 times (16.2%).
+He has also accounted for three or more of his team's runs in eight contests.

-- He has scored in 37.6% of his games this season, with more than one run scored in 8.3%.
+- He has scored in 42 games this year (37.8%), including multiple runs in nine games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.